Lew Tendler: Attempt at welterweight championship against Mickey Walker, 1924

-Tendler fell to Mickey Walker in a ten-round unanimous decision on June 2, 1924 in an attempt at the National Boxing Association (NBA) world welterweight championship.
+Tendler fell to Mickey Walker in a ten-round unanimous decision on June 2, 1924, in an attempt at the National Boxing Association (NBA) world welterweight championship.
 The Pittsburgh Post gave Walker five rounds with only the seventh and eighth to Tendler.
 In a fast and exciting bout, Tendler drove Walker from rope to rope in the seventh with rights and lefts to the body and head, looking like he might take the decision.
 Walker had an edge in the final two rounds, however, as Tendler tired, and scored most frequently with blows to the body.

-Tendler was knocked out only once in his career on January 19, 1925 against Jack Zivic in Pittsburgh.
+Tendler was knocked out only once in his career on January 19, 1925, against Jack Zivic in Pittsburgh.
 In the fifth round, a left by Zivic sent Tendler spinning to the floor for a count of nine.
-Another left hurt Tendler, and than a barrage of lefts and rights sent him to the canvas again.
+Another left hurt Tendler, and then a barrage of lefts and rights sent him to the canvas again.
 Tendler's manager Phil Glassman threw in the towel ending the fight.
 In a rematch, however, in Philadelphia five months later before 30,000 fans, Tendler dominated in a ten-round unanimous decision at Shibe Park.
 The Pittsburgh Gazette Times gave Tendler seven of ten rounds, particularly the last half of the bout, and wrote that he "outboxed, outslugged, and outpunched" Zivic, particularly in the closing rounds.

 In one of his last bouts with a top talent on July 16, 1925, Tendler drew with future world welterweight champion Joe Dundee by decision, in ten fast and hard-fought rounds before 10,000 at Shibe Park in Philadelphia.
 Tendler was rocked several times by the younger Dundee's rapid right, and took a serious beating in several rounds.
 Dundee caught Tendler off balance in the ninth with a left hook, and he fell briefly to his hands.
 The more skilled ring veteran Tendler was forced to clinch at times.
 The Philadelphia Inquirer believed Dundee had the better of the bout, and many in the audience felt the same.
 Tendler mounted an effective defense, however, and often went on the offensive during the fast bout.

 Life after boxing

 After retiring from boxing in 1928, Tendler opened a restaurant in Philadelphia in 1932 which specialized in steaks, known as Tendler's Tavern.
 He later opened branches in Atlantic City and Miami Beach.
 Around 1911, he married Celia Lasker, with whom he had three sons.
 Lew and Celia remained married throughout his life.

-Tendler died on November 7, 1970 at Shore Memorial Hospital in Somers Point, a suburb of Atlantic City, New Jersey, of an arterial clot.
+Tendler died on November 7, 1970, at Shore Memorial Hospital in Somers Point, a suburb of Atlantic City, New Jersey, of an arterial clot.
 His memorial service was in Philadelphia, and he was buried in nearby Roosevelt Memorial Park in Trevose, Pennsylvania, a Philadelphia suburb.
 He left nine grandchildren.